Profile: Hosni Mubarak

 Never a smoker or a drinker, he built himself a reputation as a fit man who led a healthy life.

 In his younger days, close associates often complained of the president's schedule, which began with a workout in the gym or a game of squash.

 He was sworn in as president on 14 October 1981, eight days after the Sadat assassination.

 Despite having little popular appeal or international profile at the time, the burly military man used his sponsorship of the issue behind Sadat's killing - peace with Israel - to build up his reputation as an international statesman.Emergency rule

 In effect, Mr Mubarak ruled as a quasi-military leader when he took power.

 For his entire period in office, he kept the country under emergency law, giving the state sweeping powers of arrest and curbing basic freedoms.

 The government argued the draconian regime was necessary to combat Islamist terrorism, which came in waves during the decades of Mr Mubarak's rule - often targeting Egypt's lucrative tourism sector.

-In recent years, Mr Mubarak felt for the first time the pressure to encourage democracy, both from within Egypt, and from his most powerful ally, the United States.
+But towards the end of his tenure in power, Mr Mubarak felt for the first time the pressure to encourage democracy, both from within Egypt, and from his most powerful ally, the United States.

 Many supporters of reform doubted the veteran ruler's sincerity when he said he was all for opening up the political process.